shortstheory/dtn-unetstack/README.md

 * A **Beacon**, to allow nodes to advertise their existence and find other nodes.
 * A **Storage** mechanism to allow for SCAF.
 This should also delete files which have been successfully acknowledged or those which have expired TTLs.
 * A **PDU** (which will be wrapped in the DatagramReq) for storing DTN metadata such as TTL.
-* A **DTNA** (DTN Agent) which can handle Datagram requests from other agents and send essential notifications about the relay of PDUs.
+* A **DTNLink** (DTN Agent) which can handle Datagram requests from other agents and send essential notifications about the relay of PDUs.

 Goals which will not be covered by the first iteration but which may be covered in the future are:

 * Dedicated ACK schemes.
 Though this is very important in DTNs, we are only focussing on single hop routing and we only need to make sure our message has reached the next hop node.
 This will be covered by using ReliableLinks for single hops.
-* The DTNA should be able to talk over multiple ReliableLinks and should have the capability of choosing the best Link for a certain application.
+* The DTNLink should be able to talk over multiple ReliableLinks and should have the capability of choosing the best Link for a certain application.
 * Multihop routing of PDUs.
 * Dynamic routing protocols.
 * Fragmentation and reassembly of large PDUs.